Course Content

 is already reserved by the C++ language.
 Therefore, when declaring a function with this name, the compiler will generate an error.

-- give her a name;
+- assign it a name;

-- write a block of instructions
+- provide a block of instructions (body) within curly braces

 For example, let's create a function that outputs the text "c<>definity"